 Practically, this sustainable development of SMEs is supported by a budget of 3 million euros available for SMEs to use consulting services for the development and implementation of strategic action plans.

 - FUNDACION TEKNIKER (TEKNIKER, Coordinator)

-- DBT (Danish Board of Technologies) and TU Dortmund University as social innovation boosters
+- DBT (Danish Board of Technologies) and TU Dortmund University as drivers of social innovation

 - AFM (Spanish Advanced Manufacturing Cluster)

-- MESAP Cluster (Smart Products and Manufacturing, Italy)
+- MESAP Cluster (Intelligent Products and Manufacturing, Italy)

 - SA&AM Cluster (Poland)

 - CIM4.0 (Italy)

 - TU Braunschweig as technology-oriented research institutions integrating sustainability into the business strategy of SMEs.

 Objective 1: Build a sustainable manufacturing SME innovation community: greenSME HUB.